mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 In this usage scenario the application service provider aims for flexibility in server selection, therefore the client communicates with a reverse proxy that may or may not be under the authority of the service provider.
 Such proxy assist the client to access and select the content requested.
-Today auch a proxy would terminate the connection, including the security association, and as such appear as the communication endpoint to the client.
+Today such a proxy would terminate the connection, including the security association, and as such appear as the communication endpoint to the client.
 Terminating not only the transport connection but also the security association is especially problematic if the proxy provider under the direct authority of the services provided but a contracted third party.

-As similar setup may be used to perform load balancing or migration for mobility support of both, the server or client, where a frontend proxy can redirect the traffic to a different backend server.
+A similar setup may be used to perform load balancing or migration for mobility support of both, the server or client, where a frontend proxy can redirect the traffic to a different backend server.
 Today this realized fully transparent to the client and the client is not aware of the network setup behind the proxy, however, such a setup